-The Multifamily Rental Housing Production Program's Notice of Funding Availability (the "NOFA"), will be published immediately following the Commission's formal approval of the Plan and the proposed NOFA.
+The Multifamily Rental Housing Production Program's Notice of Funding Availability (the "NOFA"), will be published immediately following the Commission's formal approval of the Plan OAP and the proposed NOFA.
 The NOFA will describe the types and amounts of funding available and the due date for applications.
-In addition to tax credits, the NOFA will reflect funding from the following sources: MHDC Fund Balance, HOME, and National Housing Trust Fund.
+In addition to tax credits, the NOFA will reflect funding from the following sources: MHDC Fund Balance, HOME HOME Investment Partnership Act ("HOME"), HOME American Rescue Plan ("HOME-ARP"), and National Housing Trust Fund ("NHTF").
 In addition, the NOFA may reflect additional funding that may be made available to, and administered by, MHDC through any other source.
 Any such additional funding will be detailed in the NOFA.
-The NOFA will be published to MHDC's website: https://mhdc.com/aboutus/nofa-approvals/multifamily/.
-To be considered for a 9% Credit or 4% Credit allocation, an application must be submitted in accordance with this Plan, the NOFA (as applicable), and the Developer's Guide.
+The NOFA will be published to MHDC's website; https://mhdc.com/about-us/nofa-approvals/multifamily/-.
+To be considered for a 9% Credit or 4% Credit allocation, an application must be submitted in accordance with this PlanQAP, the NOFA (as applicable), and the Developer's Guide.
 MHDC shall have the right to consider any application for 4% Credits for a potential allocation of 9% Credits if the application meets the requirements and competes successfully with other 9% Credit applications.
 Similarly, MHDC may consider any application for 9% Credits for a potential allocation of 4% Credits.
-MHDC will set forth the protocol and timing for the submission of applications in the Developer's Guide, as it may be amended from time-to-time.
+MHDC will set forth the protocol and timing for the submission of applications in the Developer's Guide, as it may be amended from time\-to\-time.
 MHDC accepts applications for its main NOFA cycle once per allocation year.
 MHDC may elect to accept applications for 4% Credits that do not include a request for other MHDC-administered funds in subsequent application rounds.
-Should MHDC elect to accept any applications in in subsequent rounds, such election will be set forth in the NOFA.
-Please note that MHDC-administered funds includes, but is not limited to, State LIHTC.
+Should MHDC elect to accept any applications in in-subsequent rounds, such election will be set forth in the NOFA.
+Please note that MHDC-administered funds includes, but is are not limited to, State LIHTC.
 MHDC reserves the right to establish subsequent NOFAs and application rounds as it determines necessary.

-Approval of 9% Credit applications and 4% Credit applications will take place at a public Commission meeting, notice of which shall be made in accordance with the provisions of RSMo §610 including, but not limited to, being posted on the MHDC website.
+Approval of 9% Credit applications and 4% Credit applications will take place at a public Commission meeting, notice of which shall be made in accordance with the provisions of RSMo §Mo.
+Rev. Stat. § 610 including, but not limited to, being posted on the MHDC website.
 A Conditional Reservation Agreement describing the amount(s) of funding approved and the MHDC requirements that accompany such funding approval will be issued in approximately eight weeks after formal Commission approval.